itstehkman/n64docker/README.md

 key(sdl key code)  to get the SDL Scan code. (see `util/sdl_key_convert.c` for definitions of scan codes).
 And how do SDL Keycodes map to VNC KeyEvents?
 We'll just have to have a look up table, where the keycodes are mapped to each other by the keyboard button it represents - this will allow us to both configure the client proxy and the mupen server's config. <br>

+Q2: How can this support several different environments that clients are connecting from?<br>
+The noVNC client allows you to use the browser to play - that is environment agnostic!

 # Roadmap
 - NoVNC working (p0)